qlawmarq/remix-strapi-mysql-docker/.github/PULL_REQUEST_TEMPLATE.md

 * [ ] There is a dependent PR that needs to be deployed first -->

-## Security

-_Before you click Merge, take a step back and think how someone could break the [Confidentiality, Integrity and Availability](https://docs.google.com/presentation/d/1YdFlYBLnbNoiSAMOKjopiF4u34StXTK2qYdOLkMsEKo/edit?usp=sharing) of the code you've just written.
-Are secrets secret?
-Is there any sensitive information disclosed in logs or error messages?
-How does your code ensure that information is accurate, complete and protected from modification?
-Will your code keep Contentful working and functioning?_

 <!-- # Reminders
 * [Write good pull requests!](https://seesparkbox.com/foundry/github_pull_requests_for_everyone) 👼
 * [Be a good reviewer!](https://seesparkbox.com/foundry/stop_giving_depressing_code_reviews) 🧐